mjtechguy/terransible-wirehole/README.md

 Endpoint = WIREHOLIP:51820
 AllowedIPs = 0.0.0.0/0, ::/0
   ```
 13. Start your Wireguard client and navigate to `http://10.2.0.100/admin` in your browser to reach the Pi-Hole admin panel.
-If you can reach it, everything should be working as expected!
+If you can reach it, everything should be working as expected.

 # Closing

 Thanks to Devin Stokes for the initial project and to the creators of Pi-Hole, Wireguard and Unbound.

 There are a few other tasks that you should do such as:
-* Secure port 22 on your OCI Wirehole instance to only allow access from your IP address
+* Secure port 22 on your OCI Wirehole instance to only allow access from your IP address or change the SSH port AND secure for extra security.
-* Backup your `terraform.state` file regularly or move the backend Terraform storage to S3 for easy state management from multiple machines.
+* Backup your `terraform.state` file regularly or move the backend Terraform state storage to S3 for easy state management from multiple machines.
 Don't forget to enable versioning on the bucket.
 * Add more clients to the network using the additional Peer configuration files
 * Add more blocklists to your Pi-Hole for more effective ad blocking.
 Good collection of lists here: https://firebog.net/
 * Regularly running your Ansible playbook to make sure that your system and docker-containers are up to date.